 I sat down and I spoke with one of the nicest and most kind men I’ve ever met.
 He asked me why the fight happened, and I explained the situation to him.
 He agreed with me that protecting Jennifer was important, but that there are many ways to protect someone.
 He asked me if I could make a promise to not fight anymore and instead to just leave a situation where that kind of escalation presents itself.
 I said sure, and it seemed like a better idea anyway.

-So for the next 18 years in school, I considered this conversation every time that some emotionally damaged guy wanted to fight me.
-It helped shape my preference for non violence, and my desire to find a better way than have to hurt someone.
+So for the next 18 years in school, I considered this conversation every time some emotionally damaged guy wanted to fight me.
+It helped shape my preference for nonviolence, and my desire to find a better way than having to hurt someone.
 I didn’t want to hurt anyone in the first place, but there are many things that can be done before violence is a last resort.

 Guess what?
 I ran into this principle 20 years after meeting him.
 He was at the local fair and I recognized him immediately.
-He didn’t recognize me of course, but I went up to him and asked if he name was X and he was a principle in the past.
+He didn’t recognize me of course, but I went up to him and asked if his name was X and if he was a principal in the past.
 He said he was and acted a little scared.
 He was a fragile old man and I assume that I now intimidated him.